henrique-ndsilva/number-guessing-game/readme.md

 ## Game Features
 - Choose from three difficulty levels: **Easy**, **Medium**, or **Hard**.
+- The game will generate a random number.
 - You will have a set number of chances to guess the correct number based on your selected difficulty.
+- There is a timer that tracks how long you took to guess.
-- The game will tell you if the guessed number is higher or lower than the correct number.
+- The game will tell you if the generated number is higher or lower than your guess.
+- At **Medium** and **Easy** difficulty levels, you will receive one tip.
 - After each game, you can choose to play again or exit.

 ## How to Run the Project